hmalik88/module-one-final-project-guidelines-dumbo-web-100818/README.md

 ## Instructions
 Welcome to That's a Lot of Pressure!

-This is an interactive app that allows the user to log their blood pressure once a day and receive food recommendations based on that input.
+This is an interactive app that allows the user to log their blood pressure once a day and receive food recommendations if that input is out of the range of normal/healthy blood pressure.

+Upon creation of an account, a user is given an unique ID number that they must use to log in to the app.
+A feature yet to be added is 3 factor authentication if the user forgets this ID number.
+Future versions will ask the user for a birthdate, an answer to a security question and their own 5 digit pin number upon creation of an account so they can retrieve their login info.

+Once logged in, the user can either view the last 5 foods recommended to them or a menu of previous food recommendations sorted by date.
+A user can only access this information if they have previously logged a blood pressure and will be prompted to do so if they don't have any readings.

+If a user doesn't like a food recommendation, they will be able to delete it and get another.
+Likewise, a user can re-input their blood pressure for the day.
+Additionally they can clear all food recommendations and all blood pressure readings.